Risper8/YOURAI_RAGCHAT/README.md

 - **User-Friendly Interface**: A clean and intuitive chat interface allows users to easily ask questions and receive responses.

 ## Data

-For this project I used the book Artificial Intelligence: A Modern Approach Third Edition by Stuart J. Russell and Peter Norvig
+This project utilizes content from the book **Artificial Intelligence: A Modern Approach, Third Edition** by Stuart J. Russell and Peter Norvig.

 ## Technologies Used